-What is the true price or cost of oil?
-What was the evolution of prices during the last decades?
-How much do oil to those who sell it?
-She has energy been more expensive?
-How much energy based on the purchasing power?
+What is the real price or cost of oil?
+What has been the evolution of prices during the last decades?
+How much does oil bring to those who sell it?
+Has energy ever been more expensive?
+How much does energy cost in relation to purchasing power?

 In this article and the following, we will attempt to answer these questions.

-1) We mean by "true" price, the corrected price of oil: not the price in current money (which does not mean anything in the light of the evolution of currencies) but the price in constant currency corrected by inflation .
+1) By "real" price, we mean the corrected price of oil: not the price in current currency (which means absolutely nothing given the evolution of currencies) but the price in constant currency corrected by inflation .

-2) A second correction will be made by comparing the price of oil with that of purchasing power.
-Thus, we will get what we can call a "fair price" or at least a "fair price" since inflation is far from taking into account all aspects of consumption.
+2) A second correction will be made by relating the price of oil to that of purchasing power.
+Thus, we will obtain what can be called a "fair price" or at least a "fairer price" since inflation is far from taking into account all aspects of consumption.
 See this article.